-Mayor’s Tourism Campaign Provides Multi-Million-Pound Boost to the Capital - CLH News: Caterer, Licensee and Hotelier News
+Mayor’s Tourism Campaign Provides Multi-Million-Pound Boost To The Capital - CLH News: Caterer, Licensee and Hotelier News

-A tourism campaign led by the Mayor of London, Sadiq Khan, to encourage visitors back to the capital has helped bring in £289m additional spending to London, new figures show today.
+A tourism campaign led by the Mayor of London, Sadiq Khan, to encourage visitors back to the capital has helped bring in £289m additional spending to London, new figures reveal.

 Sadiq launched his Let’s Do London campaign last year to support the capital’s tourism industry after the devastating impact of the pandemic and travel restrictions saw the number of overnight stays in the capital more than halve.
 Prior to the pandemic, London was the third most visited city on the planet with the thriving tourism sector accounting for as many as one in seven jobs and contributing almost 12 per cent of the capital’s gross domestic product.
 Visitors to London also went on to spend more than £640m in local economies outside of the capital.